ErfanMomeniii/face-emotion-recognition/README.md

 ## Training Models

-For training the models, I utilized Kaggle data.
+For training models, I utilized Kaggle data.
 The prediction accuracy of the models is above 87 percent, as shown
 below:
 <p align="left">
 <img src="./docs/train.png">